 Amphetamines are stimulants that speed up the body’s system.
 Some are legally prescribed and used to treat attention-deficit hyperactivity disorder (ADHD).

-Amphetamines were first marketed in the 1930s in an over-the-counter inhaler to treat nasal congestion.
+Amphetamines were first marketed in the 1930s as Benzedrine in an over-the-counter inhaler to treat nasal congestion.

 Chronic abuse produces a psychosis that resembles schizophrenia and is characterized by paranoia, picking at the skin, preoccupation with one’s own thoughts, and auditory and visual hallucinations.
 Violent and erratic behavior is frequently seen among chronic users of amphetamines.

 Effect on the Body

 Increased blood pressure and pulse rates, insomnia, loss of appetite, and physical exhaustion

 Agitation, increased body temperature, hallucinations, convulsions, and possible death

 What is their legal status in the United States?